 Tiffany’s opened its doors to a film crew for the first time ever to shoot the scene where Paul gets a ring from a Cracker Jack box engraved for Holly.
 Forty guards were there to keep an eye on the jewels.
 Since actors weren’t allowed to work on Tiffany’s main floor, the production paid for the store’s real sales staff to join the Screen Actors Guild.
-And now (pandemic and renovation work permitting) – you can even eat breakfast yourself at Tiffany’s own Blue Box Cafe.
+You can even eat breakfast yourself at Tiffany’s own Blue Box Cafe.

 Only some ten days were actually spent filming in NYC, but that was just long enough to capture iconic exteriors such as the steps outside the New York Public Library.
 Filming on location was by no means as usual in 1960 as it is today, but director Blake Edwards said in the production notes that he wanted to expose the cast to “the jangle, the roar and the smell of New York.
 You watch what happens.
 A girl just naturally steps faster and brisker in New York.”